mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/release-notes/2.2.2/index.md

 The Traefik Forward Auth (TFA) component was updated to support storing of session cookies in-cluster instead of in the browser.

+### Kiali Platform Application not working properly (COPS-7336)

+An installation issue that caused the Kiali platform application to malfunction has been corrected.

 ### Updated Dex CRDS (COPS-7341)

 The DEX Custom Resource Definitions used for configuring LDAP have been updated to include the correct syntax.